-- 1. Was the project relevant, appropriate and strategic to EEEB project goals and objectives? - 2.
-Was the project relevant, appropriate and strategic to the mandate, strategy, functions, roles, and responsibility of the UNDP, Vice presidency of Science and Technology (VPST) and other key stakeholders? - 3.
-Was the project relevant, appropriate and strategic to the UNDP assistance mandate and development goals? - 4.
-Was the project relevant, appropriate and strategic to the international and national strategic/upper-hand documents, e.g. SDGs, UNDAF, UNDP CPD, and UNDP Strategic Plan? - 5.
+- 1. Was the project relevant, appropriate and strategic to its Theory of Change, goals, and challenges with a focus on local community participation in Natural Resources Management? - 2.
+Was the project relevant, appropriate and strategic to the mandate, strategy, functions, roles, and responsibility of the UNDP, and the Forests, Range, and Watershed Organization, as the major stakeholders of the Project and key actors within those institutions? - 3.
+Was the project successful in achieving its goals for rehabilitating degraded lands and mitigating drivers of sand and dust storms for the ultimate goal of sequestrating carbon in pilot sites? - 4.
+Was the project relevant, appropriate and strategic to the UNDP assistance mandate and development goals? - 5.
+Was the project relevant, appropriate and strategic to the international and national strategic/upper-hand documents, e.g. SDGs, UNDAF, UNDP CPD, and UNDP Strategic Plan? - 6.
 Evaluate how the project addressed country priorities.
 Evaluate country ownership.
-Was the project concept in line with the national sector development priorities and plans of the country? - 6.
-Evaluate how the project addressed donor priorities.
-Evaluate donor ownership.
-Was the project concept in line with the donor development priorities and plans? - 7.
-Evaluate how private sector were engaged in the process?
+Was the project concept in line with the national sector development priorities and plans of the country? - 7.
+Evaluate how the private sector and/or local cooperative were engaged in the process?